leiweibau/Pi.Alert/README.md

   - **Fritzbox**.
 This method is optional.
 If you use a Fritzbox (a router from the company "AVM"), it is possible to perform a query of the active hosts.
 This also includes hosts of the guest WLAN and Powerline devices from "AVM".
+  - **Mikrotik**.
+This method is optional.
+If you use Mikrotik RouterBoard as DHCP server, it is possible to read DHCP leases.
+  - **UniFi**.
+This method is optional.
+If you use UniFi controller, it is possible to read clients (Client Devices)
   - **Web service monitoring**.
 This method is optional.
 An HTTP request is sent and the web server's response is processed.
 If self signed certificates are used, no validation of the certificate is performed.